Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 The profound value of feedback and user participation in the design process.
 The product is for them, not for me, after all.

-It is crucial to have an updated design system for dev-handoff.
+Update design system for dev-handoff.
 In future projects, maintaining this system as I work will make me a better team member.

 Sticker Sheet